Laci1953/Z80AS/tests/readme.txt

 Tests for Z80AS

-They include now the ZEXDOC & ZEXALL Z80 tests too.
+They include now the ZEXDOC & ZEXALL Z80 tests too, ready to be assembled using Z80AS.

-To use them:
+To build them:

 >Z80AS ZEXDOC
 >LINK